-The "naive" KNN classifier is a non-parametric method for classification.
+The KNN classifier is a non-parametric method for classification.
 It is widely used due to its simplicity and effectiveness, particularly in situations where the decision boundary between classes is highly non-linear.
-The drawback of this method when compared to a parametric method such as a neural network is that it does not produce a model that generalizes beyond the input dataset.
 Given a set of training samples with features $X$ and class labels $Y$, the KNN classifier assigns a new input sample $x$ to one of the available classes by identifying the $N$ samples in $X$ that are closest to $x$ in terms of some distance metric $d(\cdot,\cdot)$.
 The KNN classifier then estimates the posterior probability of class $k$ for input $x$ by counting the fraction of samples in the neighborhood that belong to class $k$ as

 where $\mathcal{N}_k(x)$ is the set of indices of the $N$ nearest neighbors of $x$ that belong to class $k$.
 The only hyper-parameter of this method is the number of neighbors, $N$.
 A value of $N$ that is too small will lead to overfitting, as the distribution of the few samples in a neighborhood is dominated by random fluctuations.
-A higher value of $N$ reduces the variance by integrating over a larger number of samples, but can lead to underfitting, if the size of the neighborhood becomes larger than the typical feature size of the class boundaries and increases the computational time.
+A higher value of $N$ reduces the variance by integrating over a larger number of samples, but can lead to underfitting, if the size of the neighborhood becomes larger than the typical feature size of the class boundaries.
+A higher value of $N$ additionally increases the computational time.